 Tips For Travelling By Ferry With Kids

 Book a Cabin

 Depending on where in the UK you are travelling from will depend if a cabin comes as standard or not.
 Nearly all ferries that go overnight you need to book a cabin as standard, if not then we would advise to book one especially with young kids.
-However if going from the South of England then ferry crossings cant be anything from an hour plus.
-If your crossing time is over 3 hours then you may find it easier booking a cabin so you can retreat back to the cabin and let the kids play or take a nap.
+However, if you are going from the South of England then ferry crossings can be anything from an hour plus.
+If your crossing time is over 3 hours in length, then you may find it easier booking a cabin, so you can retreat back to the cabin and let the kids play or take a nap.

 We normally travel from Hull and we normally book the Club 5 Berth cabin.
-This means we have some extra space (cabins don’t tend to be large) so booking a Club cabin means there is extra space for a travel cot and our over night bag (see below).
+This means we have some extra space (cabins don’t tend to be large) so booking a Club cabin means there is extra space for a travel cot (if required) and our overnight bag (see below).

 Have you travelled by ferry before?
 Did you enjoy it better than flying?